Gaudeval/py-metric-temporal-fuzzy-logic/README.md

 > **WARNING**: This is an experimental fork of the `metric-temporal-logic` library,
 > available at [mvcisback/py-metric-temporal-logic](https://github.com/mvcisback/py-metric-temporal-logic).
-> It adds support for different fuzzy connectives to the evaluation logic; the
+> THis fork adds support for different fuzzy connectives to the evaluation logic; the
 > changes support different semantics for the core logical operations: norm (and),
 > conorm (or), implication, and negation (not).
 Unless those changes are a strong
 > requirement, we recommend the use of the original library.